keboola/developers-docs/extend/generic-extractor/jobs/children.md

 ]
 {% endhighlight %}

-The `user/123` response returns a response like this:
+The `user/123` endpoint returns a response like this:

 {% highlight json %}
 {